menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Keyes is generally considered to be a blue-collar town.
-52.61% of the Keyes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Keyes is a blue-collar town, with 52.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Keyes is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Keyes who work in office and administrative support (9.91%), healthcare suport services (9.91%), and maintenance occupations (9.72%).

 Setting & Lifestyle